matthewleechen/BritishPatents/README.md

 #### Post-Processing

-The inference process will result in a .csv file corresponding to each .txt file in the output directory.
-A Stata .do file that combines all .csv files and cleans the data is provided at [clean_ner_output.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/dofiles/clean_ner_output.do).
+The inference process will result in a CSV file corresponding to each text file in the output directory.
+A Stata do-file that combines all CSVs and cleans the data is provided at [clean_ner_output.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/dofiles/clean_ner_output.do).
 Errors can be manually cross-referenced against the raw image scans for accuracy.

 ### Industry classifications